Houses in multiple occupation (HMOs)

 If you live in a house or flat which is occupied by more than one household it may be classed as a house in multiple occupation (HMO).
 ‘Household’ means people who are living together as a family.

 If the house or flat is an HMO, your landlord probably has extra legal responsibilities.

 You may be living in an HMO if you live in a house or flat that is:

-- occupied by at least 3 tenants, forming more than one household, and
+- occupied by at least 3 contract holders, forming more than one household, and

-- you share a toilet, bathroom or kitchen facilities with other tenants.
+- you share a toilet, bathroom or kitchen facilities with other contract holders.

 This could include: